 - Identify the problem and provide solutions for potential issues

 - Data transfers and Test flat file

 - Writing SQL queries3 for various scenarios like count test

-ETL Performance Testing is a confirmation test to ensure that an ETL system can handle the load of multiple users and transactions.
-The goal of performance tuning is to optimize session performance by eliminating performance bottlenecks.
-To tune or improve the performance of the session, you have to identify performance bottlenecks and eliminate it.
-Performance bottlenecks can be found in source and target databases, the mapping, the session and the system.
-One of the best tools used for Performance Testing is Informatica.
+Performance Testing in ETL is a testing technique to ensure that an ETL system can handle load of multiple users and transactions.
+The primary goal of ETL Performance Testing is to optimize and improve session performance by identification and elimination of performance bottlenecks.
+The source and target databases, mappings, sessions and the system possibly have performance bottlenecks.